gettext with Autotools Tutorial

 #define _(String) gettext (String)

-Extracting string for translation
+Extracting strings for translation

 Before extracting the strings, we need to tell gettext where to look.
 This is done by listing each source file with translatable strings in po/POTFILES.in.
-So in our example po/POTFILES.in should look like:
+So in our example, po/POTFILES.in should look like:

 # List of source files which contain translatable strings.